bulenttastan/react-native-list-popover/README.md

 The main properties to send from the parent component:
 * `list` list of items to choose from
-* 'isVisible' indicator that makes the popover visible or not
+* `isVisible` indicator that makes the popover visible or not
-* 'onClick' callback function that takes an `item` parameter to handle the click operation
+* `onClick` callback function that takes an `item` parameter to handle the click operation
-* onClose callback function to set the isVisible to false to close the popover
+* `onClose` callback function to set the isVisible to false to close the popover

 ## Screenshots